 For children and youth ages 2 to 17 years: You must have Type 1 diabetes.

-RAMQ covers continuous glucose monitoring systems that provide real-time glucose readings and flash glucose monitoring systems.
+RAMQ covers continuous glucose monitoring systems (CGMs) that provide real-time glucose readings and flash glucose monitoring systems.

 These devices meet Health Canada safety standards and are appropriate for people with diabetes who use insulin therapy.
-Medtronic Guardian sensors are not currently listed in RAMQ's public coverage but may be available through private insurance plans.
+FreeStyle Libre 3 and Libre 3 Plus are not currently covered by RAMQ but may be available through private insurance.
+Medtronic Guardian sensors are also not listed in RAMQ's public coverage.

 What RAMQ funds: